A Global Spiritual Community: For A Changing World

 Whether peace is to be reached only after unimaginable horrors precipitated by humanity’s stubborn clinging to old patterns of behaviour, or is to be embraced now by an act of consultative will, is the choice before all who inhabit the earth...

-You can read the whole letter, to the Peoples of the World, written by the centre of The Baha'i Faith, on Mt.
-Carmel, Haifa, Israel, the "Universal House of Justice"
+You can read the whole letter, to the Peoples of the World, written by the "Universal House of Justice" the centre of the Baha'i Faith, on Mt.
+Carmel, Haifa, Israel.

 The Bahá’í Faith does not have clergy, priests, or professional religious leaders.
 Instead, responsibility for guiding the community spiritually and administratively is shared among all believers through elected institutions.